 Not only did the strawberries survive their first winter, they thrived!
 Every spring they came back and produced berries all summer long.
 So I doubled my little crop by adding more strawberries in a tire next to the first one.

 This might sound way out of the ordinary, but foam blocks can be turned into some really cool planters.
 I would not have come across this idea if my partner at the time didn’t have my yard half full of foam for construction.

 While not always readily available, if you know where to look, you can often find foam like this for free.
 It’s light enough that the beds are easy to move around (when not full of dirt, of course) but also durable enough to withstand weather and kids playing on them.

-These have held up surprisingly well considering the weather in this area and the considerable weight of the dirt.
-For the last two years, I have used the planter above for tomatoes and cucumbers.
+These held up surprisingly well considering the weather in this area and the considerable weight of the dirt.
+For years I used the planter above for tomatoes and cucumbers.

 I used the same type of foam blocks to make these temporary raised flower beds in front of my house until I could get something more permanent in place.
 We buried the blocks in the ground about 4 inches deep, and they looked like they were made of stone even though they were very lightweight.
 I was quite surprised at how well they held up.
 They were there for three years before I took them out to redo my siding.